rpmuller/ePubs/WesternPhilosophy.md

 until the Renaissance, were accepted by even 1 Christian philosopher.

 Some of Origen's arguments are curious.
-He says that magicians invoke the "God of Abraham/' often without knowing who it is; but apparently this invocation is specially potent.
+He says that magicians invoke the "God of Abraham," often without knowing who it is; but apparently this invocation is specially potent.
 Names are essential in magic; it is not indifferent whether Coil is called by His Jewish, Egyptian, Babylonian, Greek, or Brahman name.